 What the Accord gets right:

 The Accord checks in with a standard 2.4-liter four-cylinder engine that produces 185 horsepower and 181 pound-feet of torque.
-The Accord's 3.5-liter V6 is no match for any of the Civic's standard engines, but it will be rivaled by the upcoming performance-oriented Si and Type R models.
-What's more, the Civic gets up to 42 mph highway, easily besting the Accord's top rating of 35 mpg.
+The Accord's 3.5-liter V6 easily best any of the Civic's standard engines, but it will be rivaled by the upcoming performance-oriented Si and Type R models.

 Where the Accord really pulls away is in standard features, as it comes standard with top-line items like dual-zone automatic climate control, an illuminated vanity mirror, two power outlets, an overhead console, and 16-inch alloy wheels.
 On top of all of the additional features, the Accord is far roomier than the Civic, with 0.5 inches more front legroom, 2.3 inches more rear legroom, and an extra 3.5 cubic feet of cargo space relative to the Civic sedan.

 Our Verdict: Honda Civic

-If you absolutely need the small amount of extra space the Accord offers, than it is a fine choice, but the new Civic is a better overall value.
+If you absolutely need the small amount of extra space the Accord offers, then it is a fine choice, but the new Civic is a better overall value.
 It is nearly as large on the inside as the Accord, but 10 inches shorter in length and far lighter.
 Plus, its new turbocharged engine makes the non-Si models quicker than ever before.
 Add to that the massive gap in fuel economy between the two and the versatility of the hatchback model, and you can see why the Civic is our pick.